-As a final note, I would highly recommend for you to take advantage of crafting in Witcher 3 because you don’t really have to go out of your way to find either crafting materials or diagrams, and because the best armor in Witcher 3 – the Witcher School Sets (Bear, Cat, Griffin, Wolf, Viper, Manticore) – can only be obtained by crafting.
+I would highly recommend that you take advantage of crafting in Witcher 3 because you don’t really have to go out of your way to find either crafting materials or diagrams, and because the best armor in Witcher 3: — the Witcher School Sets (Bear, Cat, Griffin, Wolf, Viper, Manticore) — can only be obtained by crafting.

 Crafting is a relatively cheap and easy way to improve your gear, which is especially important on higher difficulties.
 On top of that, adding runewords and glyphwords is a great way to make your Witcher 3 build even more powerful.